sagemath/trac_to_gh/Issue 6487.md

 # Issue 6487: Plethysm with the zero symmetric function causes a segfault

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6487

 Original creator: saliola